Frequently Asked Questions

 3. Are all of your students citizens or studying for citizenship?

-No. We do not ask about a student’s status other than if Citizenship is a goal for them.
-If they are eligible to take their U.S. Citizenship exam, we have a course of study that students can pursue with us when the time is right.
+No. We do not ask about a student’s status other than if citizenship is a goal for them.
+If they are eligible to take their U.S. citizenship exam, we have a course of study that students can pursue with us when the time is right.

 4. How long does it take for a student to graduate the program?